UVADS/orientation-technical/msds-residential/README.md

 # Welcome to the Residential MSDS Technical Orientation

+# N.B. this site is being updated for the new cohort arriving in June

 **GOAL:** Your goal is to complete the technical orientation checklist before the start of classes.

 * N.B.
 The majority of work is done independently